CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 (Managing FireSim simulations, general software development), `g4dn.2xlarge` (Running GPU-accelerated drone simulations using AirSim), and `f1.2xlarge` (Running FPGA-accelerated RTL simulations in FireSim.)
-Funding for purchasing components will be provided by grants through the ADEPT Lab.

 Results
 ============